Inference on causal and structural parameters using many moment inequalities: Introduction

 In addition, it is important to note that in practice, it may be preferable to use more inequalities than those needed for sharp identification of the model.
 Indeed, selecting inequalities for statistical inference and selecting a minimal set of inequalities that suffice for sharp identification are rather different problems since the latter problem relies upon the knowledge of the inequalities and does not take into account the noise associated with estimation of inequalities.
 For example, if a redundant inequality can be estimated with high precision, it may be beneficial to use it for inference in addition to inequalities needed for sharp identification since such an inequality may improve finite sample statistical properties of the inferential procedure.}

-There are variety of economic applications where the problem of testing many moment inequalities appears.
+There is a variety of economic applications where the problem of testing many moment inequalities appears.
 One example is the discrete choice model where a consumer is selecting a bundle of products for purchase and moment inequalities come from a revealed preference argument \citep[see][]{Pakes10}.
 In this example, one typically has many moment inequalities because the number of different combinations of products from which the consumer is selecting is huge.
-Another example is a market structure model of \cite{CilibertoTamer2009} where the number of moment inequalities equals the number of possible combinations of firms presented in the market, which is exponentially large in the number of firms that could potentially enter the market.
-Yet another example is a dynamic model of imperfect competition of \cite{BBL07}, where deviations from optimal policy serve to define many moment inequalities.
+Another example is the market structure model of \cite{CilibertoTamer2009} where the number of moment inequalities equals the number of possible combinations of firms presented in the market, which is exponentially large in the number of firms that could potentially enter the market.
+Yet another example is a dynamic model of imperfect competition of \cite{BBL07}, where deviations from the optimal policy serve to define many moment inequalities.
 Other prominent examples leading to many moment inequalities are studied in \cite{BMM11}, \cite{GH11}, \cite{CRS13}, and \cite{CR13} where moment inequalities are used to provide sharp identification regions for parameters in partially identified models.
+In all these applications, testing moment inequalities allows to carry out inference on structural and causal parameters.
+In addition, we note that, as explained in \cite{SP18}, our results help to test conditional independence, a concept that plays a particularly important role in causal machine learning; see \cite{P09}.